waterbycounty

 What's happening with rivers in Pike County right now?

-Pike County's primary USGS streamgage on the BOGUE CHITTO is currently reading 892 cubic feet per second — 114% of the long-term mean of 783.83 cfs.
+Pike County's primary USGS streamgage on the BOGUE CHITTO has a pipeline snapshot of 892 cubic feet per second — 114% of the long-term mean of 783.83 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Pike County water compare to the Mississippi average?